-The main adit extending about 800 feet westward into the hill and the lower extending about 500 feet into the hill.
+The main adit extends 900 feet westward into the hill and the lower extending about 500 feet into the hill.
 The Intermediate Level workings were accessed by an adit installed in 1984.
 Until then that level was reached only by raises from the lower level and winzes from the upper level.
 Three areas have been stoped in the ground between the upper and intermediate level.

 Historic reports indicate that the mineralization, consisting mainly of acanthite, tehrahedrite/tennantite, occurs in a 80 feet wide and 22 feet thick zone extending for a known 840 feet along an andesite and rhyolite contact.
 The Company has extended the thickness of the mineralized zones from 20 feet, to approximately 70 feet.
 Minor copper, arsenic, and vanadium are associated with the silver.
 Azurite and malachite coatings are common in oxidized parts of mineralized ground on the walls of the excavated stopes.
 Additional minerals include enargite, dufrenoysite and cuprodesclosite.
 Gold values of up to 10 g/t Au have also been reported in the mineralization.